NeelDigonto/emerald-city/README.md

 - [ ] Remove IBL programitically, or only keep IBL for certain objects.
 - [ ] Create a initial scene with gold shop and a garden.
 - [ ] Another amusement park with vibrant colors and foot stepping music.
+- [ ] A cinema hall with video playing on wall and spatial sound.
+- [ ] Emojis/guesture of characters
 - [ ] Test the engine for realisim and playabilty.
 - [ ] Add Sound(Spatial Audio) Engine Setup.
 - [ ] Add chat support with Websockets.